privacysandbox/protected-auction-key-value-service/docs/data_loading/data_format_specification.md

     the system makes no assumption on the relation between the record timestamps and the file names.
 -   There are no enforced size limits for delta files, but smaller files are faster to read.
 -   Server instances continually watch for newer delta files and update their in-memory caches.
+-   May optionally contain [`KVFileMetadata`](/public/data_loading/riegeli_metadata.proto) with
+    `ShardingMetadata` set.
+Refer to the file format section for the expected metadata format.

 ## Snapshot files